Leverage Enhanced Endpoint Telemetry Data

 - Update the time range as needed.

-Select the Case insensitive and partial mapping checkbox before running a search to ensure differences in capitalization don't lead to missing query results.
+clause to ensure differences in capitalization don’t lead to missing query results.
+Read more about loose search.

 Logs available in the Endpoint Activity log set